briankimstudio/briankimstudio.github.io/index.md

 ### Topic Modeling

-This study analyzes metadata of 2,296 research articles using AI-based topic modeling method for identifying under-investigated research topics.
-The results of this project guide policymakers and scholars to plan research direction precisely and allocate invaluable resources effectively for best possible outcome.
+This study analyzes the metadata of 2,296 research articles using the AI-based topic modeling method for identifying under-investigated research topics.
+The results of this project guide policymakers and scholars to plan research direction precisely and allocate invaluable resources effectively for the best possible outcome.

 <p align="center">
 <img src="img/topic-terms.png" width="500" >